Samuel Dieteman and Dale Hausner: Crimes

+Though not included in the fatalities, injured survivor Paul Patrick was shot in his Maryvale neighborhood while attempting to go to the local supermarket to buy cigarettes on June 8, 2006.
+He would live for 12 years, before dying from causes attributed to his gunshot injuries on November 13, 2018.

-Phoenix police originally believed that the serial shooter was a single individual responsible for 4 murders and 25 shootings beginning in May 2005, and that a series of 13 shootings in the same area were the work of another offender.
+Phoenix police originally believed that the serial shooter was a single individual responsible for four murders and 25 shootings beginning in May 2005, and that a series of 13 shootings in the same area were the work of another offender.
 However, on July 11, 2006, investigators revealed that they believed the two series of shootings were related.
 On August 3, Phoenix police released a statement linking Blasnek's murder to the serial shooters, citing forensic evidence and other similarities to the shooters' past crimes.